membraneframework/membrane_tutorials/basic_pipeline/1_Introduction.md

 The first file will contain the shuffled list of packets made from the `A` speaker's lines from the input file and the second file will contain a shuffled list of packets made out of the `B` speaker's lines of the input file.
 That `shuffle` is a way to simulate the imperfectness of the network - in real-life scenario, the order in which the packets are received is not always the same as the order in which they were sent.
 [Here](https://www.openmymind.net/How-Unreliable-Is-UDP/) you can read about this phenomen occuring while using UDP.
 Below you can see the steps which are taken during the input files generation:<br>
 ![Example Input](assets/images/example_input.drawio.png)
+Create a file with your own input conversation occuring between two speakers or use the `input.txt` file where we have provided you such a conversation.
+Generate the files containing packets, with the use of `mix generate_input` task.
 # Task description
 Your task is to assemble the conversation together - that means, at first you need to reproduce the sentences sent by each of the peers (that means - you need to gather the words sent in packets in the appropriate order).
 In multimedia processing, we would say that you need to reproduce the *frame* out of the *transport layer packets*.
 Later on, you need to put those *frames* in the correct order, producing the *raw data stream*.
 The resulting file should be the same as the input file from which you have created two packets list with the use of the `InputFilesGenerator`.

+By the end of this chapter you should have generated the files containing packets (i.e. `input.A.txt` and `input.B.txt`).